The need for mystery is greater than the need for an answer.Ken Kesey

 Whether a cop, a private eye, a reporter or an amateur sleuth, the hero must possess a strong will to see justice served, often embodied in a code (for example, Harry Bosch’s “Everyone matters or no one matters” in the popular Michael Connelly series).
 He also often possesses not just a great mind but great empathy—a fascination not with crime, per se, but with human nature.

 The crime may be a hapless accident or an elaborately staged ritual; it’s the cover-up that unifies all villains in the act of deceit.
 The attempt to escape justice, therefore, often best personifies the killer’s malevolence.
-The mystery villain is often a great deceiver, or trickster, and succeeds because she knows how to get others to believe that what’s false is true.
+The mystery villain is often a great deceiver, or trickster.
+In story as in real life, the winner is the person who controls the narrative.
+She succeeds because she knows how to get others to believe that what’s false is true.

 Although mysteries can take place anywhere, they often thematically work well in tranquil settings—with the crime peeling back the mask of civility to reveal the more troubling reality beneath the surface.

 Given its emphasis on determining the true from the untrue, the mystery genre has more reveals than any other—the more shocking and unexpected, the better.David Corbett

 To be fair to the reader, it’s probably best to have a few subtle clues scattered throughout the story.
 Clues can be verbal—something that contradicts a suspect’s alibi or that points to a possible motive for murder.
 Clues can be physical—a suitcase in the back room.
 Clues can even result from insights our sleuth gets into the suspects’ characters.
 That’s one reason why our investigation isn’t just about the crime—it’s about the people who might be involved.